 Because anyone can develop sepsis, the statistics may be shocking.
 According to the Centers of Disease Control and Prevention (CDC):

 - An estimated 1.7 million American adults experience sepsis annually

 - Approximately 270,000 Americans die of sepsis every year

 - 1 out of every 3 patients who die while hospitalized have sepsis

 Sepsis commonly occurs in medical settings.
 Patients who are 65 or older and have chronic medical conditions, weakened immune systems, and/or have recently been very ill or hospitalized are especially at risk of developing sepsis.
 Invasive medical devices, such as breathing tubes and catheters, also increase the possibility of sepsis.
 It is no wonder, then, that nursing home patients find themselves especially vulnerable.

 When neglect leads to infection at a nursing home, Ferrell Young, LLC is there to seek justice on behalf of victims.
-If you or your elderly loved one suffered serious harm or lost their life as a result of an infection or sepsis, we can investigate the matter to see whether you have a claim.
+If your elderly loved one suffered serious harm or lost their life as a result of an infection or sepsis, we can investigate the matter to see whether you have a claim.
 We have fought for victims of elder abuse and neglect for years and are prepared to see how we can help you win your case and achieve justice.